bvm-org/bvm/docs/bvm.md

   It appears though when some form of call-with-continuation (`CALLCC`) occurs and thus then represents a suspension of execution.
-A stack contains the current state of a segment invocation and along with pointers to the relevent code segment (and internal offset: i.e. instruction pointer), the calling stack (i.e. dynamic call chain), and the stack of its lexical parent scope (this is the same lexical scope information that is held by the
+A stack contains the current state of a segment invocation and along with pointers to the relevant code segment (and internal offset: i.e. instruction pointer), the calling stack (i.e. dynamic call chain), and the stack of its lexical parent scope (this is the same lexical scope information that is held by the